bbest123/reactreduxssr/README.md

     npm run start - To start the application in non dev mode npm run pm2Start - To start the application using pm2 (uses pm2.json for cluster configuration) npm run pm2Stop - To stop the application started using pm2
+## Accessing the application
+    After running the npm run command open the browser and go to http://locahost:3080/index to view the sample index page
 ## API Documentation

 ## Roadmap